 Look for streaks of moss or mould coming down your outside walls from the roof.
-These are a sure sign that your gutters are blocked or damaged and need attention.
-Left alone they can lead to penetrating damp.
+These are signs of blocked or damaged gutters that need attention.
+If ignored, this can lead to penetrating damp.

-These are the flat wooden or metal boards that often sit under the edge of roofs and eaves.
-Not all buildings have these, but if yours does they need checking.
-Fascias can be seen from ground level, while soffits are often fitted behind gutters and are better inspected from a ladder.
+Some buildings have fascias and soffits – the flat, wooden or metal boards that often sit under the edge of roofs and eaves.
+Fascias can be seen from ground level while soffits are usually fitted behind gutters and are better inspected from a ladder.
 Look for obvious rot and staining which can suggest roof damage.
-Soffits often have vents to the attic, which need to be kept unblocked to avoid condensation inside.
+Soffits often have vents to the attic which need to be kept unblocked to avoid condensation.

-Flashing is a vital part of a roof’s structure.
-Made of flexible waterproof material, such as lead, it seals the joints between solid elements.
-It is used in roof valleys, for example, around chimneys and skylights, and along the join between roof and wall.
-Look for any that have come loose or buckled, or started to corrode, and have it replaced or repaired.
+Made of flexible waterproof material such as lead, flashing seals the joints between solid elements.
+It’s used in roof valleys, around chimneys, skylights and along the joins between the roof and walls.
+Look for any that have come loose, buckled or started to corrode.

-If you can see your chimney, have a good look for any crumbling or fallen bricks.
-These need replacing.
-The danger is that the flue might become blocked, which can have serious implications for gas or log fire users.
+Look for any crumbling or fallen bricks.
+These need replacing as the flue might become blocked which can have serious implications for gas or log fire users.

-If you manage to check all these things, you’ll more than likely avoid the worst consequences of roof failure.
-However, if on inspection you think there is any damage that might cause problems and you don’t feel confident in repairing it yourself, it’s always best to call in the professionals.
+For more help and advice on roofing and repairs, see our roofing guide.
+If you think there‘s any damage that might cause problems and you don’t feel confident repairing it yourself, it’s always best to call in the professionals.

-As the days shorten and the weather worsens, it’s tempting to wrap up and stay indoors.
-But now is exactly the time to step out to do those essential DIY chores that’ll protect your home through the months to come.
+As the leaves fall and the weather worsens, it’s important to take the following precautions that’ll protect your home through the months to come.